-The App Engine Java SDK includes a local development web server for testing your application on your computer.
-The development web server simulates the App Engine Java runtime environment and all of its services, including Datastore.
+The App Engine SDK for Java includes a local development server for testing your application on your computer.
+The local development server simulates the App Engine Java runtime environment and all of its services, including Datastore.
 The Google Plugin for Eclipse can run the server in the Eclipse debugger.
-You can also run the development server from the command line.
+You can also run the local development server from the command line.